 Has the Euro Affected the Choice of Invoicing Currency?

-We present a new approach to study empirically the effect of the introduction of the euro on the pattern of currency invoicing.
-Our approach uses a compositional multi-nomial logit model, in which currency choice is explained by both currency-specific and country-specific determinants.
+We present a new approach to study empirically the effect of the introduction of the euro on currency invoicing.
+Our approach uses a compositional multinomial logit model, in which currency choice depends on the characteristics of both the currency and the country.
 We use unique quarterly panel data of Norwegian imports from OECD countries for the 1996-2006 period.
-We find that eurozone countries have substantially increased their share of home currency invoicing after the introduction of the euro, whereas the home currency share of non-eurozone countries fell.
+One of the key findings is that the eurozone countries in trade with Norway have substantially increased their share of home currency invoicing after the introduction of the euro.
 In addition, the euro as a vehicle currency has overtaken the role of the US dollar in Norwegian imports.
-The substantial rise in producer currency invoicing by eurozone countries is primarily caused by a drop in inflation volatility and can only to a small extent be explained by an unobserved euro effect.
+The econometric analysis shows a significant effect of euro introduction above and beyond the determinants of currency invoicing (i.e., inflation rate, inflation volatility, foreign exchange market size, and product composition).
+However, the rise in producer currency invoicing by eurozone countries is primarily caused by a drop in inflation volatility.

 Suggested Citation: Suggested Citation